AriFordsham/GHCWiki/status/ghc-8.0.1/libraries.md

 [](http://hackage.haskell.org/package/containers)

-TODO Freshly released `0.5.7.0` should be used for GHC 8.
+DONE Freshly released `0.5.7.0` should be used for GHC 8.

 ### `deepseq`